ColinMaudry/sparql-router/README.md

 ### Test

 I haven't found a proper way to mock a triple store for testing purposes.
-As a consequence, I use Wikidata triple store.
+I consequently use a remote triple store.
+That means the tests only work if the machine has Internet access.

 To run the tests: